TL Supervisor Inspires Milton Hershey School Students to Commit to Health and Fitness

 But the reason I stated that I was proud of my health and wellness journey is because I have developed a daily habit of planning, organizing, and completing a quality 30-minute workout each morning.
 This habit has not only helped me to maintain and improve fitness, it has evolved into something more.
 It has become a stabilizing part of my day that springboards my body, mind, and heart into readiness for what is to come.

-My health journey has added value to my career at Milton Hershey School.
+My health and fitness journey has added value to my career at Milton Hershey School.
 I was a soccer coach for several years and I could still demonstrate drills and also play with my players.

 As a member of the Transitional Living team at MHS, I can still keep up with the Senior Division students and play basketball, ultimate Frisbee, or go on a two-mile run with them at 5:30 a.m. around campus.
 I am also more present in the TL community as I bike or walk to student buildings to visit allowing me the opportunity for frequent check-ins.